nilearn/nilearn/doc/building_blocks/manual_pipeline.rst

     >>> behavioral = np.recfromcsv(haxby_dataset.session_target[0], delimiter=" ")
     >>> conditions = behavioral['labels']

 .. seealso::

    * `pandas <http://pandas.pydata.org/>`_ is a very useful Python library to load CSV files and process their data

-For example, we will now just consider the conditions *face* and *cat* This can be done as follows::
+For example, we will now just consider the conditions *face* and *cat*.
+This can be done as follows::

     >>> condition_mask = np.logical_or(conditions == b'face', conditions == b'cat')